tgwtorres/CSC375FinalProject/README.md

 * Reproduce inference performance using a pretrained model.
 * Test generalization of the model to a newer dataset (COCO 2017).
-* Compare detection accuracy and runtime efficiency with YOLOv8.

 ---